100 East Eighth St.

 (937) 498-1193 fax

 Marriages in which the partners do not share the same religious persuasion and affiliation are canonically considered “mixed” marriages, or ecumenical marriages.
-If the couple is a Catholic (Christian) and non-Christian (e.g. Jewish, Hindu, Muslim), the marriage is considered interfaith.
+If one member of the couple is a Catholic (Christian) and the other a non-Christian (e.g. Jewish, Hindu, Muslim), the marriage is considered interfaith.
 Normally, Catholic/Protestant couples are referred to as interchurch couples.
 Mixed marriages also include marriages in which the non-Catholic party has no religious persuasion.
 We know that ecumenical families are not identical; their lifestyles and faith choices are varied.
-Some families choose a single faith identity, other families work hard to include both traditions in their religious lifestyle.
-Whatever the choices in your family, the Family Life Office works hard to provide you with support and resources.
+Some families choose a single faith identity, while other families work hard to include both traditions in their religious lifestyle.
+Whatever the choices in your family, the Family and Respect Life Office works hard to provide you with support and resources.